spdx/spdx-spec/chapters/file-information.md

 ## 8.11 Artifact of project uniform resource identifier field (deprecated) <a name="8.11"></a>

-**Description**
+### 8.11.1 Description

 To provide a linkage to the project resource in the DOAP document and permit interoperability between the different formats supported.

-**Intent**

-To make it easier for recipients of the SPDX file to determine the original source of the identified file.
-If the project is described in another SPDX Document, then `Relationship` should be used.

-**Metadata**

 The metadata for the artifact of project uniform resource identifier field is shown in Table 46.

 Table 46 — Metadata for the artifact of project uniform resource identifier field